How to assign a permanent drive letter to a USB drive on Windows

 1. Insert the USB drive from which you want to change the drive letter into your PC.

-You can also open Disk Management by typing disk management or create and format in the Windows search bar and then click on Create and format hard disk partitions when it appears.
+You can also open Disk Management by clicking the Windows start menu button, typing disk management, and then clicking Create and format hard disk partitions when it appears.

 4. Right-click on the USB drive from which you want to change the drive letter.